Euro Generals scandal

 The Euro Generals Scandal involves Eliseo de la Paz and several Philippine National Police (PNP) officials who went to Russia in October 2008 to attend an Interpol conference.
 De la Paz was detained for carrying a large sum of undeclared money.

 Details of the scandal

 Eight police officers and Eliseo de la Paz along with the spouses of some police officials and General Jesus Versoza went to Russia to attend an International Police conference in October 2008.

+The police generals disbursed PNP intelligence funds for their travel allowance, leading to allegations of corruption, money smuggling, and misuse of state funds.

 Former PNP comptroller Eliseo de la Paz and his wife were briefly detained and interrogated at the Moscow international airport for carrying an undeclared 105,000 euros or ₱6.9 million in cash.

 Investigation

 On November 19, 2008, the House Committee on Public Order and Safety launched its own investigation into the "euro generals".

 Nueva Ecija Representative Rodolfo Antonino, panel chair, said that the panel has sent out invitations to all police officers who went to Russia, retired national Police comptroller Eliseo de la Paz and Local Governments Secretary Ronaldo Puno.
 Also invited were Budget and Management Secretary Rolando Andaya Jr. and a senior representative from the Commission on Audit.

 The panel also reviewed reports of the PNP and the National Police Commission.